In this article, I thought I’d talk about ISAs.

 Claire recommends a solution

-A BPR-qualifying AIM Inheritance Tax ISA invests in a selection of companies listed on the Alternative Investment Market (AIM).
-Companies are chosen that fit the criteria for qualifying for BPR.
+A BR-qualifying AIM Inheritance Tax ISA invests in a selection of companies listed on the Alternative Investment Market (AIM).
+Companies are chosen that fit the criteria for qualifying for BR.

 A specialist manager is essential